SwedishNational7TMRI/7T_BIDS_organiser/README.md

 ...
 Docker...

 # Changes to the original files
-- DcmDicomdir_to_DcmSourcedata.sh
+**DcmDicomdir_to_DcmSourcedata.sh**
--- deleted this file (renaming of DICOM files) due to possible disk space issues.
+- deleted this file (renaming of DICOM files) due to possible disk space issues.

-- DcmSourcedata_to_NiftiRawdata_generate_Dicominfo.sh
+**DcmSourcedata_to_NiftiRawdata_generate_Dicominfo.sh**
--- added additional help with an example
+- added additional help with an example
--- instead of the "sourcedatadir", "dicomdir" is used (because DICOM renaming was skipped) -- parameter ""-f convertall" instead of the heuristic file - not really needed at this step -- added some echos to show what the programme is doing -- added sessions to your run by checking the folder name within the subject folder of the dicomdir + added session name to log file
+- instead of the "sourcedatadir", "dicomdir" is used (because DICOM renaming was skipped)
+- parameter ""-f convertall" instead of the heuristic file - not really needed at this step
+- added some echos to show what the programme is doing
+- added sessions to your run by checking the folder name within the subject folder of the dicomdir + added session name to log file

-- DcmSourcedata_to_NiftiRawdata.sh
+**DcmSourcedata_to_NiftiRawdata.sh**
--- added additional help with an example
+- added additional help with an example
--- instead of the "sourcedatadir", "dicomdir" is used (because DICOM renaming was skipped) -- apply the heuristic file from the /code folder
+- instead of the "sourcedatadir", "dicomdir" is used (because DICOM renaming was skipped)
+- apply the heuristic file from the /code folder
--- added sessions to your run by checking the folder name within the subject folder of the dicomdir + added session name to log file
+- added sessions to your run by checking the folder name within the subject folder of the dicomdir + added session name to log file
--- removed -t from the docker command to run multiple subjects
+- removed -t from the docker command to run multiple subjects

 # Usage
-***1. Open Terminal and pull the repository into your study folder***
+**1. Open Terminal and pull the repository into your study folder**
 ```bash
 git clone https://github.com/SwedishNational7TMRI/7T_BIDS_organiser.git
 ```

-***2. Rename the downloaded folder into `/code`.
-Step into the `/code` folder and make all bash-files executeabel, e.g.:***
+**2. Rename the downloaded folder into `/code`.
+Step into the `/code` folder and make all bash-files executeabel, e.g.:**
 ```bash
 chmod a+x *.sh
 # ... or using admin rights:
 sudo chmod a+x *.sh
 ```

-***3. Run the DcmSourcedata_to_NiftiRawdata_generate_Dicominfo.sh only for one subject, e.g.:***
+**3. Run the DcmSourcedata_to_NiftiRawdata_generate_Dicominfo.sh only for one subject, e.g.:**
 ```bash
 ./DcmSourcedata_to_NiftiRawdata_generate_Dicominfo.sh 105
 ```
 This runs heudiconv without conversion but it generates the hidden folder .heudiconv in `/rawdata` which includes a template for the heuristic file as well as the dicominfo file `/rawdata/.heudiconv/sub-$sID/dicominfo.tsv` which is used to generate a relevant heuristic file for input to `heudiconv`.

-***4. Create your heuristic file (see example `example_heuristic.py`, according to your data and dicominfo file and save it into `/code/heuristic.py`***
+**4. Create your heuristic file (see example `example_heuristic.py`, according to your data and dicominfo file and save it into `/code/heuristic.py`**

-***5. Test the dicom2bids transformation on one subject:***
+**5. Test the dicom2bids transformation on one subject:**
 ```bash
 ./DcmSourcedata_to_NiftiRawdata.sh 105
 ```